mariodfs/flight-booking-c/README.md

 This is an application which manages the flight reservations of an airline company.

-v0.2 (in improvement before stable 1.0)
+v0.2 (APPLICATION IS WORKING - in code improvement before 1.0)

 Author: Mário Diogo Silva